Last Updated on November 6, 2022

 With so many outlets selling poinsettias, how do you know if you’re getting a good quality plant for your money?

-- Avoid plants that have droopy or yellow leaves, or plants that are wilted with moist soil.
+- Avoid plants that have droopy or yellow leaves or plants that are wilted with moist soil.
 This is a sure sign that the plant is under stress.

-One other quick tip – many non-floral outlets, from convenience stores to big-box stores use poinsettias as “loss leaders” or impulse sale items.
+Many non-floral outlets, from convenience stores to big-box stores, use poinsettias as “loss leaders” or impulse sale items.
 They are normally placed near a cold and drafty entrance or exit area.